cqframework/cql-execution/OVERVIEW.md

   );
 };

-const executor = new cql.Executor(lib, codeService, parameters);
+const executor = new cql.Executor(lib, codeService, parameters, messageListener);
 const result = executor.exec(patientSource);
 ```

 The first line imports the CQL execution framework library, while the next three lines import the measure JSON ELM, patient data, and valueset data.
 The next three lines then construct the CQL `Library`, `PatientSource`, and `CodeService` using the imported data.
+The `messageListener` definition sets up console logging for CQL `Message` operators.
 The `parameters` definition overrides the `"MeasurementPeriod"` parameter with an interval representing the entire year of 2013.
 Finally, the last two lines construct an Executor object that will execute the cql document against the supplied PatientSource.

 The result of the execution is a CQL `Results` object containing a list of patients and their calculated values for each named expression in the `Patient` context.
 If the library contained a `Unfiltered` context, the calculated value of the named expressions for the `Unfiltered` will be included in the `Results` as well.